Know if You Should Buy a Phablet

 Nokia Lumia 1520

 The Lumia 1520 is Nokia and Windows Phone 8's first foray into the Phablet market.
 It's running the latest quad core CPU with 2 GB RAM and 32 GB of internal storage that's also expandable by microSD.
 This phone also has a 1080p display measuring at six inches.
 A big selling point of the Lumia line is the advanced cameras, and custom Nokia software builds.
 This device has a best in class 20 MP camera that would put most dedicated point-and-shoot cameras to shame.

 The Xperia Z Ultra is another Android OS Phablet and is one of the largest at 6.4 inches.
 Like most high-end devices in this category, it has a 1080p screen for enjoying your high definition content.
 It runs the same top of the line quad-core CPU as the Nokia with 2 GB of RAM, but only 16 GB of internal storage.
 (You can still expand it with microSD cards.)

 Tips, Tricks & Warnings

-- Before purchasing one online, make sure you get into a store to hold and use a phablet sized phone.
-Pictures don't do the size justice and you won't know if the device works for you until you hold one in your own hands.
+- Before purchasing one online, make sure you go into a store to hold and use a Phablet sized phone.
+Pictures don't do the size justice, and you won't know if the device works for you until you hold one in your own hands.